 Sizing the element correctly is important: You want it large enough to be able to heat water fairly quickly and be able to maintain a good rolling boil in the Boil Kettle.

-We use the Camco #02963 5500W 240VAC ultra low watt density (ULWD) RIPP element (shown installed in our pre-assembled Heating Element Kit in the picture at left).
+We use the Camco #02963 5500W 240VAC ultra low watt density (ULWD) RIPP element (new premium stainless steel models specifically made for beer brewing are now used in our Heating Element Kits shown in the picture at left).
 This heating element has proven to be very popular amongst home brewers with electric setups.
+All Camco elements are UL listed for USA/Canada.
 One element provides enough heat to bring a typical 10-20 gallon batch to a boil within a reasonable time frame.

 The element is ultra-low watt density (ULWD) which means that the heat produced per square inch along the element is very low which reduces the chance of scorching or caramelizing the boiling wort.
 These elements are typically folded over on themselves making the effective length twice as long as a regular element.
 This particular element uses a zig-zag pattern to make it even longer still, further reducing the amount of heat produced per square inch.